ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 const textureParticles = gpgpu.computation.createTexture();
 ```

-It’s a [DataTexture](https://threejs.org/docs/index.html?q=DataTexture#api/en/textures/DataTexture), which is similar to other Three.js textures but the pixels data is set up as an array which we can access in `textureParticles.image.data`.
+It’s a [DataTexture](https://threejs.org/docs/index.html?q=DataTexture#api/en/textures/DataTexture), which is similar to other Three.js textures, but the pixels, data is set up as an array which we can access in `textureParticles.image.data`.

 Have a look at the data with `console.log(textureParticles.image.data);`.

 We get a bunch of `0`.
-Each set of 4 values corresponds to one particle because each set of 4 values are the `r`, `g`, `b` and a channels of one pixel.
+Each set of 4 values corresponds to one particle because each set of 4 values are the `r`, `g`, `b` and `a` channels of one pixel.

 Let’s keep the baseParticlesTexture like this for now, and later, we are going to put the particles positions in there instead of those `0`.

 ### The Particles Variable

-In the GPUComputationRenderer calls each framebuffer is called a “variable”.
+In the GPUComputationRenderer class each framebuffer is called a “variable”.
 In our case, we have only one variable and it’s the particles.

 To create a variable, we connect the texture (`textureParticles`) that we created earlier to the GPUComputationRenderer object.
 In addition, we need to send a GLSL shader program that updates the texture.